Last Updated: December 13, 2024

 To turn your milestones into Auto Scheduled, select all milestones, then select the Task tab on the ribbon and then the Auto Schedule command in the Tasks group.

-Then, insert two new columns.
+Next, since our project objectives are trackable in time, we will enter the date that each objective should be achieved.
+To do this, insert two new columns.
 To do this, select a column header in the figure below, right-click, and choose Insert Column.
 Insert two new columns, Constraint Type and Constraint Date.

-Once milestones have been entered and auto scheduled selected, expected finish dates can be entered.
+Once the milestones have been entered and auto scheduled selected, expected finish dates can be entered.
 In your Master Project, change the Constraint Type for each milestone to Must Finish On.
 This timing constraint means the milestone must be scheduled to finish on a particular date.

 You used the Clarify Objectives Workbook to define and turn objectives into SMART+A Objectives.
 However, clarifying objectives could be done in the tasks Notes field in Microsoft Project.